ONLYOFFICE/docspace-api-sdk-csharp/docs/PortalPaymentApi.md

 # **GetCustomerOperationsReport**
 > DocumentBuilderTaskWrapper GetCustomerOperationsReport ()

-Get the status of generating a customer operations report.
+Returns the status of generating a customer operations report.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-customer-operations-report/).